Transfer Money

 • Although there may be a wait to talk to an agent, often calling Western Union will help you get things worked out.

-—Just don’t mention you are sending money to yourself from out of the country as they may want to transfer you or suspect that it is fraudulent transaction.
+—Just don’t mention you are sending money to yourself from out of the country as they may want to transfer you or suspect that it is a fraudulent transaction.

 Tips for Picking Up Your Money Transfer

-Be aware that the worst times to pickup money are late on Friday, Saturday or before a holiday, or the first few days of the month when everyone is trying to get their money.
+Be aware that the worst times to pick up money are late on Friday, Saturday or before a holiday, or the first few days of the month when everyone is trying to get their money.

 Random Western Union affiliate offices often won’t have money, or might just have an old sign hanging out and not even offer money pickup at all anymore.

-Don’t rely on Google to find locations and business hours of Western Union as they are often wrong.
+Don’t rely on Google to find locations and business hours of Western Union, as they are often wrong.

 The best Western Union offices to pick up your piles of pesos are the main locations.